Stay warm for less while working from home

 Dress for success

-After seven months working at home you may have accrued a large collection of elasticated-waist loungewear – the cosier the better, we say!
+After months of working at home you may have accrued a large collection of elasticated-waist loungewear – the cosier the better, we say!
 Layering up can help your body insulate heat and regulate temperature so multiple thin layers can be better than one gigantic Sherpa fleece.
 That said, if you’re not on zoom calls all day no one will know if you’re in your unicorn onesie or not…

 Heat is lost most easily through our extremities so get some fluffy socks and slippers (not too tight as this can actually restrict warm air flow).
 Depending on how practical it is you could also accessorise with a cosy snood or even a hat or fingerless gloves.
 Disclaimer – if you’re on camera a lot, this could give your colleagues the impression you’ve gone on a skiing holiday… and maybe that’s ok.